mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 Michelle:
 - Did not start yet

+Emily:
+- Generated unique prescriber codes
+- Challenge: I had trouble deciding how arguments are going to be passed into the function to generate the unique codes.
+(Would it take a dictionary, a 2D array, or multiple strings?)

 # February 21st, 2024
 Michelle:
 - Started researching Scrapy, Selenium, Beautiful Soup and Spyder

+Emily:
+- Started researching how to generate PDFs in the format that the company wants
+- Challenge: I had a hard time deciding which method of generating PDFs would be the best and easiest way to do in Python

 # February 22nd, 2024
 Michelle: